lukaasos/earthdata_aod/README.md

 # earthdata_aod

 ### Hi, i am Lucas Coringa, and this project focus on extract AOD values of .HDF files from EarthData - Nasa.
-Besides, this project shows how to filter (e.g. drop NaN, drop outliers etc.).
+Besides, this project shows how to filter the data (e.g. drop NaN, drop outliers etc.).

 The "loop_hdf.ipynb" shows how to extract aod values of .HDF files and how to organize the time scale.